ADN

 A criminal background and level two background check are required for admission to the nursing program.
 Please see the ADN Student Handbook regarding policy for this while in the nursing program.

-Note: TEAS test scores are required for all applications.
-Your TEAS test must be affiliated with a higher education institution like Chipola College.
+Note: Your TEAS test must be affiliated with a higher education institution like Chipola College.
 The ADN program will not accept scores from tests that are not proctored by an institution.
 TEAS tests taken at home online will not be accepted.
+Priority review will be given to applicants who score 75 or greater on the TEAS.

 Pre-requisite courses cannot be replaced by any other course, unless otherwise noted on the Application and Information Packet.
 MAC1105 is the only course that can be replaced and it must be with a higher level Math such as STA2023 or MAC1140.
 BSC2010 and BSC2011 will not be accepted in place of BSC2085.